Bath Bench for Clawfoot Tub: The Best Options

 One drawback of bathtub boards and bathtub benches is that they make it impossible to tuck the shower curtain inside the tub and therefore make it more difficult to keep the water inside.
 To learn more about selecting an appropriate shower curtain, visit our Accessible Shower Curtain guide.

 If you have a tub with unique dimensions and none of the solutions identified above will work, you may want to consider removing the tub and replacing it with a curbless shower stall.
-To learn more about the benefits of curbless showers visit the following article: Curbless Showers – A Great Age-Proof Bathing Solution!
+To learn more about curbless showers visit the following article: Curbless Showers – A Great Age-Proof Bathing Solution!
+Is remodeling your bathroom not an option?
+If so, a wall-mounted bath lift or ceiling-mounted bath lift are other options that can be used to enter and exit a clawfoot tub.
+Some models can be used independently.
+Most are designed to be used with the assist of a caregiver.
+Number 2 and 3 in this article provides a quick overview of these types of lifts: Comparison of Wall, Floor, and Ceiling Mounted Bath Lifts

-If you are unsure which, if any, of the solutions listed above is right for your tub and physical needs, a local Occupational Therapist can be hired to help you in determining which one is right for you.
+If you are unsure which, if any, of the solutions listed above is a suitable match for your tub and your physical needs, a local Occupational Therapist can be hired to help you in determining which one is right for you.

 More Topics You May Be Interested In